kkenesei/bq-ingestion-wizard/README.md

 table is always written to file for future reference.
 All JSON data types are supported, as well as timestamps.
 JSON arrays, and any depth of object nesting are also supported.

-The implementation is designed to run as a cloud app in GCP cloud run, but it can also be run manually in a local development environment.
+The implementation is designed to run as a cloud app in GCP Cloud Run, but it can also be run manually in a local development environment.

 ## Usage